'Sharp metal objects' prompt recall of popular smokeless tobacco products

 The recall is in reaction to eight customer complaints of "foreign metal objects, including sharp metal objects" being found inside cans.

-Many of the recalled products were exclusively intended for use by oversees military.
+Many of the recalled products were exclusively intended for use by overseas military.

 Altria said that in each of the reported cases, the foreign objects were visible to the consumer.